Over time, marriage ceremonies have changed. Lots! Before 1973, in Australia, it was only possible to get married in a place of worship.

 I only take more than one wedding on any given day if I can be satisfied that I can easily and effortlessly get to both venues and be at my best for both couples who want to engage my services.
 Otherwise, I say no to the second couple who wants me to be their celebrant.
 And that’s not an issue for me.

 But their services don’t end with marriage.
 A civil marriage celebrant also takes the extra effort to

 - Use any evaluative comments from the parties to improve performance.
 Having worked in the complaints industry (for the Victorian Ombudsman), I understand that complaints are an opportunity to improve what I do.
 I am always keen to get feedback and reviews from my couples.
-And it is because of this feedback that I get to learn how to be a better celebrant.
+And it’s through this feedback that I get to learn how to be a better celebrant.

 - Maintain up-to-date knowledge.
-Celebrants are required to undertake 5 hours of Ongoing Professional Development (OPD) every 12 months, in order to maintain their registration.
+Celebrants are required to undertake mandatory Professional Development every 12 months, in order to maintain their registration.
 I do that, of course.
-But I also am a trainer of celebrants – that is, I train other celebrants in OPD to help ensure they are up-to-date with current legal and other aspects of celebrancy, so they’re equipped to deliver wedding ceremonies of the highest standard possible.
+But I also am a trainer of celebrants – that is, I’m qualified to train other celebrants in to help ensure they are up-to-date with current legal and other aspects of celebrancy, so they’re equipped to deliver wedding ceremonies of the highest standard possible.

 Please go to the Instagram Feed settings page to create a feed.